 📍 14 N Parade Ave, Oxford OX2 6LX, 01865 510551 roseandcrownoxford.com

 Grab a picnic table with friends and family, order some tasty bar snacks to share, plus a glass of Pimm’s each, then sit back and relax.
 A small’ish but perfectly formed pub garden, with a chilled out vibe – perfect for a spot of sun worshipping or hangover healing.
 With regular live music there’s a little something for everyone.

 HUGE garden, with lots of tables, so you will only struggle to find somewhere to sit if it’s a boiling hot day and you get there really late.
-Great food, good service, parking, plus plenty of room for little monsters to run around.
+Great varied food menu, good service, parking, plus plenty of room for little monsters to run around.

 Here at Bitten HQ, we may not be massive fans of the food at The Trout, but we simply cannot knock the setting.
 A beautiful riverside pub… next to a rushing mini waterfall… with peacocks?!
 It sounds almost absurdly picturesque, which it kinda’ is.

 📍 195 Godstow Rd, Oxford OX2 8PN, 01865 510930 thetroutoxford.co.uk